mmistakes/jekyll-theme-skinny-bones/CV/index.md

 ## ADMITISTRATIVE ACTIVITIES
 ### Peer-review service
-A description of your site.
-Used in page meta.

 * 2007 -	American Journal of Economics and Sociology, Cambridge Journal of Economics, Journal of Economic Psychology, Journal of Critical Realism, Journal of International Migration and Integration, International Journal of Pluralism and Economics Education, Journal of Institutional Economics, Review of Political Economy, Organization studies, Socio-Economic Review, PLOSONE, Max Planck Institute working paper series, Economia Politica.

 ### Administrative position